 Adam came from the dust and, as a result of his sin, would return to it.
 But the serpent’s return was immediate.
 He would crawl on the earth in total humiliation (Isaiah 14:12).

 So what we are learning as we read on is that Satan’s response is, as ever, DEFIANCE.
 Ever since his descent, that serpent Satan has been trying to return to heaven on his own graft, in ways both large and small and in all ways spiritually symbolic.
 What this reveals is that sin is actually pretty simple: We humans are endlessly reaching for the forbidden fruit.
 We are forever recreating the Tower of Babel.

-You know already where this is going, don’t you?
+Perhaps you see where this is going.
 Satan had promised Adam and Eve another way to heaven and in so doing, cast us all to the earth.
 From then til now, Satan has continued to tempt us with his endlessly empty offers.
 All who choose his way will be “as grass on the housetops is scorched before it is grown up” (2 Kings 19:26).
 And they will end up lower still.

 For the Lord of hosts will have a day of reckoning

 But we who are saved know the truth that Satan endlessly rejects.
 There is only one way to return to the blessings of heaven.
 There is only way to be reconciled to God.